Child Maltreatment - Psychological Abuse

 What are the signs and symptoms of psychological abuse?

-The child may start to behave in a way that is not normal for him.
-He may also have any of the following:
+The child may start to behave in a way that is not normal for him or her.
+The child may also have any of the following:

 - A disturbed or frightened appearance